Butternut Squash on Slimming World – a guide with Recipes

 Roasted on a Sunday dinner

-Roasted on a Sunday dinner instead of potatoes – it makes a nice change and is perfect if you are following a low-carb diet.
+Roasted on a Sunday dinner instead of potatoes makes a nice change and is perfect if you follow a low-carb diet.
+This is a popular way of enjoying butternut squash on Slimming World, particularly the SP plan.

 Roast dinner